 Kercher’s Sunrise Orchards located in Goshen, Indiana, has been family-owned and farmed since 1922, that’s five generations!
 Kercher’s is home to more than 600 acres of specialty crops, including a variety of apples, sweet corn, pumpkins, squash, cabbage, broccoli and delicious peaches!
 They proudly maintain three values within their farm: education, sustainability and family.

 What to do with those pumpkins and apples?

 The possibilities are endless for what you can do with all the pumpkins and apples that you picked—aside from carving and eating them.
 Fresh apples from Indiana’s apple orchards are the perfect ingredient for My Fearless Kitchen's apple and walnut bread.
 Making this warm and delicious bread is the perfect family activity, and when you’re done you get to enjoy it!

 Pumpkins can be a complex ingredient in many recipes, so when you find a simple recipe that tastes good, it makes your life easier.
-This simple pumpkin stovetop soup is perfect for the changing weather.
+This simple pumpkin stovetop soup from My Fearless Kitchen is perfect for the changing weather.
 Topped with bacon and served warm, you and your whole family will love this new kitchen staple.
 Don’t know what to do with leftover pumpkin seeds?
 Roast them in your oven with a little olive oil and seasoning for a mid-day snack.

-Indiana Farm Bureau Insurance understands that life can get crazy, but it is important to slow down and enjoy the little things like picking apples and pumpkins with family and friends at one of the many orchards and pumpkin patches Indiana has to offer.
+Indiana Farm Bureau Insurance understands that life can get crazy, but remember it is important to slow down and enjoy the little things like picking apples and pumpkins with family and friends at one of the many orchards and pumpkin patches Indiana has to offer.